 Trevor joined the Board of Governors in December 2020 and became Chair in June 2022.
-Trevor currently holds a portfolio of Non-Executive roles, including Chair of Marketing Cheshire and Vice-Chair of the Cheshire and Warrington Local Enterprise Partnership.
-He is a Non-Executive Director and founding investor at Workbuzz, an employee satisfaction survey provider and also co-founder of Rise, who provide adapted seated sports across the UK.
+Trevor currently holds a portfolio of Non-Executive roles.
+These include Chairing Marketing Cheshire and being a member of the Cheshire and Warrington Business Advisory Board.
+Trevor is also a Non-Executive Director at Workbuzz, an employee satisfaction survey provider and co-founder of Rise, who provide adapted seated sports across the UK.

-Trevor has two children who currently attend the Grange.
+Trevor still has a child in the sixth form, with two children currently at University having recently completed their education at the school.
 Trevor and his children are all dyslexic and he has a particular interest in this area.
+He can often be seen walking his three dogs and spends as much time as possible on the sea, on boats and paddle boards!